madslundt/sonarr-pogdesign-importer/README.md

 **startYear**: Start year for a show to be released after.
 If this is not specified it will look from current year.

 **endYear** End year for a show to be released within.
-If this is not specified it will look 10 years ahead of current year.
+If this is not specified it will look 10 years ahead of startYear.